kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 Adding the data to the catalog declares explicitly that Kedro should use [pandas.ParquetDataSet](/kedro.extras.datasets.pandas.ParquetDataSet) instead of [`MemoryDataSet`](/kedro.io.MemoryDataSet).
 The [Data Catalog](../resources/glossary.md#data-catalog) automatically saves the datasets (in Parquet format) to the path specified next time the pipeline is run.
 There is no need to change any code in your preprocessing functions to accommodate this change.

-We chose the [Apache Parquet](https://github.com/apache/parquet-format) format for working with processed and typed data.
-We recommend getting your data out of CSV as soon as possible.
+We chose the [Apache Parquet](https://github.com/apache/parquet-format) format for working with processed and typed data, and we recommend getting your data out of CSV as soon as possible.
 Parquet supports things like compression, partitioning and types out of the box.
-Whilst you lose the ability to view the file as text, the benefits greatly outweigh the drawbacks.
+While you lose the ability to view the file as text, the benefits greatly outweigh the drawbacks.

 ### Extend the data processing pipeline

-The next step in the tutorial is to add another node for a function that joins together the three DataFrames into a single model input table.
+The next step in the tutorial is to add another node for a function that joins together the three datasets into a single model input table.
 You'll add some code for a function and node called `create_model_input_table`, which Kedro processes as follows:

 * Kedro uses the `preprocessed_shuttles`, `preprocessed_companies`, and `reviews` datasets as inputs
 * Kedro saves the output as a dataset called `model_input_table`